 ABOUT THE ARTIST

-Franziska Greber is a Swiss artist and psychotherapist.
+Franziska Greber is a Swiss artist who was raised in a cross-cultural family.

 For over three decades, she is committed to artistic projects that address discrimination, violence, and gender stereotypes, while promoting inclusion, equality, and women’s and human rights.

-As a psychotherapist, she worked primarily with survivors of violence, served as co-head of the intervention center against domestic violence at the Directorate of Justice and Home Affairs of the Canton of Zurich, advised organizations at home and abroad, taught at universities and colleges, and wrote numerous articles in specialist journals and books.
+As a psychotherapist, she worked primarily with survivors of violence and served as co-head of the Intervention Center against Domestic Violence at the Directorate of Justice and Home Affairs of the Canton of Zurich.
+She advised organizations nationally and internationally, taught at universities and colleges, and published widely in academic journals and books.
+Her work focused on the dynamics of domestic violence, abuse of power and boundary violations in both private and professional relationships.

 Her artistic practice is also informed by her many years of experience as a trauma specialist.
 A central aspect of her work is the inseparable relationship between body, space, and context.
 She has contributed to numerous theater projects (including one realized in a Swiss men’s prison), worked as a script consultant for a Swiss documentary on depression, and contributed to the screenplay of a feature film on domestic violence.